 The same strategies do not work for different clients and cases.
 Testing different ad creatives is essential for identifying what resonates most with your target audience.
 Experiment with variations in messaging, visuals, and call-to-action (CTA) strategies.
 Use data from these tests to refine your campaigns and focus on the best-performing elements.

-Understand your margins & optimize them
+Understand your margins and optimize them

 Knowing your profit margins is critical in pay-per-call marketing.
 Ensure that the cost of acquiring a lead (including the marketer’s fee) leaves ample room for profit.
 Regularly review and adjust your campaigns to maximize ROI, considering factors like call conversion rates, customer lifetime value, and ad spend.